biotep/Gemini/README.md

 With the current setup, the program download hourly and daily OHLC stock data from Interactive Broker API.
 Other data provider can be used, eg.: yahoo finance.

-First step is to modify config.ini to match your setup: add IB API IP address and the path for your historical data directory
+First step is to modify config.ini so it can match your setup: add IB API IP address and the path for your historical data directory

 The technology used here is Bokeh.
 Run the application as a web service, change to the project root directory and execute the following command: